West Indies Federation: Demographics

+Politics

 As with all British colonies of the period, Queen Elizabeth II was the head of state, and The Crown was vested with the legislative authority for matters concerning executive affairs, defence and the financing of the Federation.
-Her representative, The 1st Baron Hailes, was given the title of Governor-General rather than that of Governor more typical for a British colony.
-The title may have reflected the federal nature of the state, or indicated the expectations that the Federation would soon become independent.
-The Governor-General also had the full power by the British Government to veto any laws passed by the Federation.
+Her representative, The 1st Baron Hailes, was given the title of Governor-General, synonymous with a self-governing colony, rather than that of Governor more typical for a British Crown colony system of government.
+The title may have reflected the federal nature of the state, or indicated the expectations that the Federation would soon become self-governing or independent.
+The Governor-General also had the full authority of the British Government to veto any laws passed by the Federation.

 The Federal Parliament of the West Indies Federation was bicameral, consisting of a nominated Senate and a popularly elected House of Representatives.
 The Senate consisted of nineteen members.
-These members were appointed by the Governor General, after consulting the respective territorial governments.
+These members were appointed by the Governor-General, after consulting the respective territorial governments.
 Two members represented each unit (with only one from Montserrat).
 The House of Representatives had 45 total elected members – Jamaica had seventeen seats, Trinidad and Tobago ten seats, Barbados five seats, Montserrat one seat, and the remaining islands two seats each.

-However the government (executive) would be a Council of State, not a Cabinet.
+However, the government (executive) would be a Council of State, not a Cabinet.
 It would be presided over by the Governor-General and consist of the Prime Minister and ten other officials.

-The West Indies Federation did not have independent sources of revenue (relying instead on a mandatory levy on the islands), and did not establish any agreements on a customs union, free trade and free movement.
+The West Indies Federation did not have independent sources of revenue (relying instead on a mandatory levy on the islands), and did not establish any agreements on a customs union, free trade, or free movement.